 Despite its unassuming entrance, the Real Alcazares de Seville is a peaceful haven right in the centre of a bustling, busy city.
 It is easy to see how they provided the inspiration for poets and artists such as Sorolla.
 Passing through the Puerta del León you are transported into a beautiful, tranquil space, and an era long past.

-Opening times and prices of the Real Alcazar de Seville
+Visit the official website for Real Alcazar de Seville